Ashokkumarreddy506/ResfulMessenger/restapi/Readme.txt

-This is an example of a messenge using Restapi with Jersey
+This is an example of a messenge using Restapi with Jersey.
+In this we did use springboot and any data base